Privacy Notice May 2018

-The information we collect about our members
+The Personal Data we collect of of our members

 - Name, Title, Decoration